DaniCarmo/Yummy-Blog/README.md

 This recipe blog is created for users to view and share recipes, with various cuisine options to chose from as well as a calorie count per meal, all users can search and create a daily meal plan using Yummy Blog.
 Owners of recipes can also edit and delete their own recipes and update their profile account with a bio and photograph.

-This program is developed to demonstrate competency in python, django and sql and is purely for educational purposes.
+This program is developed to demonstrate CRUD implementation paired with competency in python and django, and is purely for educational purposes.

 ## User Experience